TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

 <img src="images/lilygo_t-display_deepsleep_esphome_display_overview2_t.png" width="40%" height="40%" />

-Typically, though, a portable device does not need to continuously run at full power.
-At minimum, you will want to add a *power switch* so you can manually turn it on and off.

-Or, use the *deep sleep* mode: this way, when you don't need the device, it can idle in a very low power mode until you wake it up again.
-This is also a great solution for sensors or other use cases where you want the microcontroller to perform work in intervals or on input signals.

-One challenge with *deep sleep* is though that the actual power consumption drops from *130mA* to *9mA* which is still a very significant power consumption.
-That's why in this article you learn *why* the board consumes so much power in *deep sleep*, and how you can disable a few components *solely by code* to bring down *deep sleep* power consumption to less than *300uA* (*uA*, not *mA*).
+Since a portable device might not need to continuously run, *deep sleep* can extend battery lifetime tremendously.
+A sensor, for example, can transmit readings every so often, and in the meantime, go to sleep (rather than wasting power by idling).

+Enabling deep sleep alone will bring down power consumption only to around *10mA*.
+With just a few additional lines of code, though, you can lower it to around *270uA* (*uA*, not *mA*).
 At *300uA*, with a *1000mAh* battery, the device can stay in *deep sleep* mode for more than 4 months.

 > [!TIP]
 > Implementing *deep sleep* has a number of additional benefits.
 For example, you can now add a *low voltage protection*, making sure the device automatically enters deep sleep once the battery is close to depletion, protecting battery health.
 The [ESPHome configuration](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/t-display/programming/usingesphome/addingdeepsleep/#configuration) below includes *low voltage battery protection*.